1. Answers

 Summary

-In this guide, we created a VPC with both public and private subnets.
-We then created a VPC Endpoint for S3 within this VPC, associating it with the private subnets.
-This setup allows secure and private access to S3 from within the VPC without needing an internet gateway or NAT device.
+In this guide, we successfully created a VPC with both public and private subnets and established a VPC Endpoint for S3.
+By associating the endpoint with the private subnets, we enabled secure and private access to AWS services, eliminating the need for internet gateways or NAT devices.
+This setup not only enhances security but also optimizes the connectivity within your AWS infrastructure.

 Deploy this code